 - 5. No Certificate of Occupancy (CofO) shall be granted until all Conditions of Approval have been completed and approved by the Planning, Engineering, Building, and Fire Departments unless otherwise identified herein.
 A Temporary Certificate of Occupancy (TCO) may be issued for a specific time period if a significant amount of issues have been resolved and there remains only minor issues that do not pose a threat to health & safety. - 6.
-The development of the Project on the Project Site shall be in substantial compliance with the exhibits contained in the project file for CUP 12-17 as shown in all Exhibits attached hereto and incorporated herein by this reference. - 7.
-Within fifteen (15) days of final approval (expiration of the appeal period) by the City Council, the Applicant/Developer shall submit in writing, a statement indicating that he/she has read and agrees to the conditions imposed herein.
-This approval shall become void, and any privilege, permit, or other authorization granted under these entitlements if compliance with this condition has not been undertaken within the specified time limits. - 8.
-The Applicant/Developer shall pay all established service, permit, impact, public art, and other applicable fees required by the City. - Note: The Transportation Unified Mitigation Fee is collected by the City of Desert Hot Springs on behalf of the Coachella Valley Association of Governments.
+The development of the Project on the Project Site shall be in substantial compliance with the exhibits contained in the project file for CUP 13-17 as shown in Exhibits 1 through 10, attached hereto and incorporated herein by this reference. - 7.
+The final grading plan shall be in substantial conformance with the designs set forth in the hydrology report and site drainage design. - 8.
+Within fifteen (15) days of final approval by the City Council, the Applicant / Developer shall submit in writing, a statement indicating that he/she has read and agrees to the conditions imposed herein.
+This authorization shall become void, and any privilege, permit, or other authorization granted under these entitlements CUP 13-17 shall be deemed to have elapsed if compliance with this condition has not been undertaken within the specified time limits. - 9.
+A scanned copy of the signed Conditions of Approval shall be included in the Building Construction Plans submitted for plan check. - 10.
+The Applicant / Developer shall pay all established service, permit, impact, public art, and other applicable fees required by the City.
+Note: The Transportation Unified Mitigation Fee is collected by the City of Desert Hot Springs on behalf of the Coachella Valley Association of Governments.
 Questions on the calculation of this fee should be addressed to them at (760) 346-1127.
-The School District Fees are imposed by the Palm Springs Unified School District and questions should be addressed to them at (760) 416-6159. - 9.
-The Applicant / Developer shall deliver within 5 (five) working days after the appeal period (15 days) to the Community Development Department a cashier's check, money order, or other acceptable form of payment made payable to "Riverside County" in the amount of \$2,266.25 to enable the City to file a Notice of Determination required pursuant to California Code of Regulations Section 15075.
+The School District Fees are imposed by the Palm Springs Unified School District and questions should be addressed to them at (760) 416-6159. - 11.
+The Applicant / Developer shall deliver within 5 (five) working days to the Community Development Department a cashier's check, money order, or other acceptable form of payment made payable to "Riverside County" in the amount of \$2,266.25 (\$2,216.25 department of Fish and Game fee plus \$50.00 Riverside County Clerk Document fee) to enable the City to file a Notice of Determination required pursuant to California Code of Regulations Section 15075.
 Any additional fees that may be attributed to the required filing of environmental documents shall be paid by the Applicant/Developer.
-If Applicant/Developer has not delivered to the Community Development Department the check as required above, the approval for the project granted shall be void by reason of failure of condition (Fish and Game Code Section 711.4(c)).
+If Applicant / Developer has not delivered to the Community Development Department the check as required above, the approval for the project granted shall be void by reason of failure of condition (Fish and Game Code Section 711.4(c)).